empowerID/empowernow_docs/docs/website_copy/solution_devsecops.md

 ## Getting started
 - Author baseline constraints (egress, params, tokens) and enable Membership PIP
-- Wrap agent→tool calls with the ARIA Gateway
+- Wrap agent→tool calls with the ARIA MCP Gateway
 - Turn on receipts and integrate with your analytics pipeline

 CTAs: Book a DevSecOps demo · Read AuthZEN guide · See Membership PIP